mrismanaziz/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## Why did the melons plan a big wedding?
+Because they cantaloupe!